beakos/TheStarWarsCaller-cli/README.md

 Star Wars command line based program written purely in Java that gives the user information about media releases of Star Wars such as films, tv shows, games etc.

 # Why does this project exist
-So I can learn Java, and show some intrest in Star Wars.
+So I can learn Java, and enjoy Star Wars.

 ## Brief Goals List
 ### Short Term